-ARTT Field Description Requirements Data Entry Timeframe Action Taken by Provider Enter within 14 calendar days Staffing or Additional Comments Comments to assist with addressing the needs of the client Action Taken by Provider or Staffing or Additional Comments mandatory Enter within 14 calendar days Service Provider's Signature Name of the case manager Mandatory for all referrals Enter within 14 calendar days Schedule Staffing Date The date the case will be staffed Enter as appropriate Enter when available
+ARTT Field Description Requirements Data Entry Timeframe Action Taken by What actions have been Action Taken by Enter within 14 Provider taken for the client Provider or Staffing or calendar days including which Additional Comments services were provided mandatory Staffing or Comments to assist Action Taken by Enter within 14 Additional with addressing the Provider or Staffing or calendar days Comments needs of the client Additional Comments mandatory Service Name of the case Mandatory for all Enter within 14 Provider's manager referrals calendar days Signature · Schedule Staffing The date the case will Enter as appropriate Enter when Date be staffed available

 ^{} For referrals made during business hours, timeframes begin when the referral packet is received.
 For referrals made after business hours, timeframes begin when the phone call from Adult Protective Services is received.

-- 20. The intake entity will work with Adult Protective Services staff to identify and maintain, in accordance with law, accurate Social Security numbers should the two agencies have different Social Security numbers for the same individual. - 21.
-If a client's Social Security number is not known, a pseudo Social Security number should be created as follows: the first three characters are the client's initials from their name (first, middle, and last) and the last six characters are the client's six-digit date of birth.
+- 21. The intake entity will work with APS staff to identify and maintain, in accordance with law, accurate Social Security numbers (SSN) should the two agencies have different SSNs for the same individual. - 22.
+If a client's SSN not known, a pseudo SSN should be created as follows: the first three characters are the client's initials from their name (first, middle, and last) and the last six characters are the client's six-digit date of birth.
 The date of birth should follow the format "MMDDYY" where "MM" is the two-digit month, "DD" is the two-digit day of the month, and "YY" is the two-digit year.
 If the client's middle initial is unknown, "X" should be used.
 For example, the pseudo SSN for John L. Smith, born on May 18, 1961, would be "JLS051861."
-These guidelines should only be used after every effort to obtain the client's correct Social Security number has been made.
+These guidelines should only be used after every effort to obtain the client's correct SSN has been made.